colxi/rest-api-service/README.md

 - `port`: Number of port to listen
 - `protocol`: Protocol to use
 - `verbose`: When set to true, activity will be output to console
-- `logControllerErrors`: When set to true, Controller errors will be printed in the console
+- `logErrors`: When set to true, Controller errors will be printed in the console
 - `cors`: Object to set the CORS configuration ([use this syntax](https://expressjs.com/en/resources/middleware/cors.html))
 - `auth`: Authorizer (sync or sync) function to block/allow access to a private endpoint.
 Receives a token as single argument, and must return a boolean
 - `credentials` : Object containing the secret key and the certificate for secure connections (only for https)